pretix/pretix-docs/docs/tutorial/event.md

 Under "other settings", you can choose the format in which pretix will ask attendees for names and titles.
 We recommend that you finalize your choice here before taking your ticket shop live because changing this after already having received orders can lead to issues when sorting or changing names.

-## Account activation

-The overview will probably display a warning that your organizer account is not yet active.
-If you see that warning, please click the link and fill out the necessary information in the form.
-Activating an account is a manual process and may take some time depending on the availability of our team.

 ## Texts